sr-87/qualys/Tags/README.md

 Use at your own risk.
 This script interacts with the Qualys API which may have usage limits or require specific permissions.
 Always test in a non-production environment first.

 ## Feedback
-I'm open to feedback for updating this script with other commonly used tags.
+Suggestions to update the script with other commonly used tags are welcome.
 If you have suggestions or improvements, please feel free to open an issue or submit a pull request on GitHub.